checkout-charlie/strapi-cli-structure-upgrade/README.md

 It is not clear what a `oneToOne` OR `manyToOne` is, so search the schema files for the marked `TODO` and chose wich one it is.

+## Data Migration

+Strapi provides a script for data migration at https://github.com/strapi/migration-scripts

 ## Installation

 ```